 Live like a Sydney local

 Housed in the Eveleigh Rail Yard, Carriageworks offers up a little something for every sense.
-Regular exhibitions show off some truly world-class art, while performances from local musicians - such as the Aboriginal collective Klub Koori and the design and creativity festival Semi Permanent - are treats worth flying to Sydney for.
-Weekly farmers' markets offer delicious local breads, meat and veggies, as well as flower stalls loaded with scented wonders from the region.
+Regular exhibitions show off world-class art, while performances from local musicians - such as the Aboriginal collective Klub Koori and the design and creativity festival Semi Permanent - are treats worth flying to Sydney for.
+A Saturday farmers' market offers delicious local breads, meat and veggies, as well as flower stalls loaded with scented wonders from the region.

-Carriageworks is Australia's biggest multi-arts centre; a great stop for anyone with an appetite for culture.
+Carriageworks is Australia's biggest multi-arts centre and a great stop for anyone with an appetite for culture.
 The unique venue is a heritage site complete with an original railway carriage and blacksmiths' workshops, giving the whole experience an authentic industrial feel.
-As a supporter of local creatives of every kind, the artists, stalls and performances change regularly, with new exhibits and features popping up all the time.
-To make the most of what's on offer when you visit, it pays to plan ahead.
+The artists, stalls and performances change regularly, with new exhibits and features popping up all the time.